klauserber/homr-react/README.md

 * Platform independent, the only requirement should be a modern web browser
 * no polling, just react on received messages

-The app is inspired by the [Homestatus Android app](http://homestatus.de/) that have used a couple of months.
+The app is inspired by the [Homestatus Android app](http://homestatus.de/) that I have used a couple of months.

 ## Configuration